 - Children are encouraged to consider alternatives to the course of action they chose.

 Tune Into a Child’s Temperament.
 A child’s temperament can influence their ability to manage feelings and cope with stress.
 They may need extra time and guidance based on temperament.

 Unacceptable Forms of Guidance

 You have a professional responsibility to keep children safe from harm.
 This includes emotional, psychological, and mental harm.
-There are certain types of guidance that have the potential to inflict harm and model aggression.
+There are certain types of behaviors (often used in the name of “punishment”) that have the potential to inflict harm and model aggression.
 When we use aggressive techniques with children, they and their families learn that aggressive responses to behavior are OK.
 That is not the message we want to send children and families.
-The following practices have no place in family child care programs:
+The following practices have no place in school-age programs:

-- What guidance practices are not acceptable in my program?
+- What guidance practices are not acceptable in my workplace?

-- What are the boundaries for touch between providers and children?
+- What are the boundaries for touch between staff members and children?